 18. Implementing Backend Operators with PPL

 PPL (Programming Language for TPUs) is a domain-specific programming language (DSL) based on C/C++ syntax extensions, designed for programming Tensor Processing Units (TPUs).
-This chapter demonstrates how to implement backend operators in PPL using the add_const_fp
+This chapter demonstrates how to implement backend operators in PPL using the add_const_fp operator as an example, illustrating the compilation and utilization of PPL code within TPU-MLIR.

-directory of the TPU-MLIR release package.
-For detailed instructions on writing PPL source code, refer to the documentation in tpu-mlir/third_party/ppl/doc
+The implementation of PPL backend operators can be found in the tpu-mlir/lib/PplBackend/src directory.
+For release packages, it will be located in the PplBackend/src directory of the TPU-MLIR release package.
+For detailed instructions on writing PPL source code, refer to the documentation in tpu-mlir/third_party/ppl/doc.

 18.1.
 How to Write and Call Backend Operators